 Frequently Asked Questions

 The Warm Showers Community is a free worldwide hospitality exchange for touring cyclists.
 People who are willing to host touring cyclists sign up and provide their contact information, and may occasionally have someone stay with them and share great stories and a drink.
+All members agree to host others either now or in the future, but for some members hosting may be in years or even decades in their future.

 In 1993, Terry Zmrhal and Geoff Cashman were the originators of this service.
 In 1996, Roger Gravel began updating and managing the Warm Showers List after he found that it hadn't been maintained.
 Randy Fay turned the list into a database-and-map enabled website in 2005 and eventually assumed the webmaster/registar role from Roger when Roger retired in 2009.
 Now a small but dedicated group of volunteers manage the site and communication with our members.